- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

 You should follow this up with general questions that look to clarify points.

-This intake form along with the initial client interview will be the client profile.
-The client profile is a collection of the health and intake forms, biometric measures, training plans, and liability waivers.
+This intake form and the initial client interview will be the client profile.
+The client profile collects health and intake forms, biometric measures, training plans, and liability waivers.

-These are some of the issues which should be accepted by personal trainers:
+These are some of the issues which personal trainers should accept:

 Client’s with these issues can begin a program once they have consulted with their medical professional and trainers have received written consent or guidelines to follow.